 The PSD2 requirements are based on three pillars:

-Compliance with PSD2 is to be implemented in two stages: Pillar 1 (transparency) became effective on January 13, 2018, while Pillars 2 and 3 must come into force on September 14, 2019.
+Compliance with PSD2 is to be implemented in two stages: Pillar 1 (transparency) became effective on January 13, 2018, while Pillars 2 and 3 came into force on December 31st, 2020.

-PSD2 will require Strong Customer Authentication (SCA), a process by which the issuing bank validates the identity of the payee and allows the transaction to go through.
+PSD2 requires Strong Customer Authentication (SCA), a process by which the issuing bank validates the identity of the payee and allows the transaction to go through.

 The SCA comes with two forms of authentication which should be provided by the customer for the payment to be validated by the issuing banks.

 When merchants are using the 2Checkout-hosted ordering engines, the customers and shoppers are automatically directed from website to 2Checkout once they're ready to pay.

 Since 2Checkout hosts the payment process, ensuring that merchants are ready for the new SCA requirements falls within our responsibilities.